adc-connect/adcc/docs/calculations.rst

 Currently adcc supports all ADC(n) variants up to level 3, that is **ADC(0)**, **ADC(1)**, **ADC(2)**, **ADC(2)-x** and **ADC(3)**.
-For each of these methods, basic state properties and transition properties such as the state dipole moments or the oscillator strengths are available.
+For each of these methods, basic state properties and transition properties such as, for example, the state dipole moments or the oscillator strengths are available.
 More complicated analysis can be performed in user code by requesting the full state and transition density matrices e.g. as NumPy arrays.

 The code supports the **spin-flip** variant of all aforementioned methods and furthermore allows the **core-valence separation** (CVS),